How to make an offer on a house

 If you want to boil it down to the basic steps, here’s what you need to do:

-5. If they tell you to jog on, repeat step 3 but with a different number.
+If they laugh or scoff at you, repeat step 3 but with a different number.

 Don’t be afraid to start with a lower offer – haggling is part of the fun.
 Just keep in mind how much you’ve agreed with your mortgage lender so you don’t overspend.